 Did you know that after completing this course you won’t have to take a written and road test to get your license?
 The point here is that taking this course will actually make it easier for you to obtain your license.
-So, do yourself a favor, enroll in an IDOT approved motorcycle safety course.
+So, do yourself a favor, and enroll in an IDOT-approved motorcycle safety course.

 Make Sure That You Are Prepared For A Written Exam And Road Test